Tattoos, do they affect the immune system?

 We must emphasize that it is very important to take all possible health precautions when getting tattooed: decide well who we want to do it with and make sure that the tools are properly sterilized.
 We also have to follow the after care indications.

-The most serious complications occur as a result of misuse of needles and poor healing can lead to infections, delayed hypersensitivity or even generate toxic-allergic reactions that are difficult to treat due to the application of some inks or colours.
+The most serious complications occur as a result of misuse of needles and poor healing can lead to infections, delayed hypersensitivity or even generate toxic-allergic reactions that are difficult to treat due to the application of some inks or colors.

 There are various studies regarding the effect of inks on the skin and even on the rest of the body.
-A study published by the journal Scientific Reports carried out by a group of German and French scientists, affirms that pigments and heavy metals can travel through the body to the ganglia lymph nodes producing inflammation or even staining them the same colour.
+A study published by the journal Scientific Reports carried out by a group of German and French scientists, affirms that pigments and heavy metals can travel through the body to the ganglia lymph nodes producing inflammation or even staining them the same color.

-They could damage the immune system, so it is not recommended to get tattoos if you have a blood-coagulation related condition, such as haemophilia, or if you are suffering from following any anticoagulant treatment or chemotherapy.
+They could damage the immune system, so it is not recommended to get tattoos if you have a blood-coagulation related condition, such as hemophilia, or if you are suffering from following any anticoagulant treatment or chemotherapy.

 However, the chemical composition of tattoo inks.
 We are going to distinguish them in two:

-• Black inks.
+- Black inks.
 Its active ingredient is carbon, and they are the most common.
 These have been used for more than 4,000 years and to date no serious problems have been detected.

-• Colour inks.
+- Color inks.
 Formerly, they were made with heavy materials, but for several decades they have been replaced by less harmful synthetic dyes.

 Ensuring that inks do not contain toxic components has been one of the points to be taken into account by the European Commission when publishing a report on possible risks.